mjg123/mjg123.github.io/bcn-details.md

 permalink: /bcnUnconf/
 ---

+NB: This is a draft of the website - I would expect each top-level section here to be a separate page.
+We would have:

+  - Welcome
+  - What is an Unconference?
+  - The Event
+  - Charities
+  - Code of Conduct
+  - Contact
+  - Sponsors

-## Bristol Cloud Native Unconference
+## Welcome to Bristol Cloud Native Unconference

 We are delighted to be hosting the first Bristol Cloud Native Unconference on *November 23rd 2018*.